nfriess/logipi/audio_player/doc/pinout.md

 ## LED1

-Will light up when the Logi-Pi has an IP address assigned and will start sending status packets to the host PC.
+Will light up when the Logi-Pi has an IP address assigned and is sending status packets to the host PC.
+When initializing, if the PmodNIC100 is not responding to commands then this LED will blink steadily until the FPGA is reset.

 ## PmodNIC100